 When I was looking for a side for My Sister’s Spiedies (and later I served them with my New York Chicken Spiedies) I saw a comment on Youtube from a lady who said she always served Syracuse Salted Potatoes with her Spiedies.
 I was intrigued.
 See, I’ve heard of potatoes baked in a salt crust, but this was a new one on me!

 My sister has been suggesting I make Spiedies for years, and I’ve been promising to make them just as long!
 And I’ve been missing out big time.
-Oh all those wasted years without my Sister’s Spiedies!
+Oh, all those wasted years without my Sisters Spiedies!
 And as far as Spiedies?
-My Sister’s significant other was actually born in Binghamton, New York, ground zero for great Spiedies, so she knows what she’s talkin’ about!
+My Sister’s husband was actually born in Binghamton, New York, ground zero for great Spiedies, so she knows what she’s talkin’ about!